jeroeningen/logius_test/case_a/README.md

 ## Testing

 For testing I used minitest with the Rspec syntax.
+To complete the tests I used three random images (.jpg, .gif and .png).

 Please run the tests as follows
 ```
 ruby test/count_bits_test.rb